Direct Democracy Forum Overview:

 Money and Banking reforms (M&B) are proposed so our society as whole benefits from the efforts of the financial services sector.
 This will probably include the SWF wholly owning the South African Reserve Bank and entering the financial services marketplace through part or full ownership of some commercial banks and institutions spread across the entire financial sector and reintroduce community banking in SA, so as to introduce elements of competition which do not presently exist in that sector, with the SARB controlling the upper limits for rates of interest and other (non interest) charges levied by players in the financial services sector, and, importantly, directly controlling the money supply available to the economy.
 The SARB is key to these reforms and it’s remit will be to benefit, through its actions, all of the economy, rather than just a thin slice of the economy.

 We do not think these proposals are a total solution for all SA’s woes.
 There needs to be a framework of sound government policy and administration.
-In that sense, Cabinet and the Executive will be the executors of the will of parliament and SA’s population, as delivered through the exercise of direct democracy in the Senate and Municipal Forums, but we think the proposals sketched above will contribute to a more prosperous and happy South Africa.
+In that sense, Cabinet and the Executive will be the executors of the will of parliament and SA’s population, as delivered through the exercise of direct democracy in the Electoral Processes, the Senate and Municipal Forums.
+But we do think the proposals sketched above will contribute to a more prosperous and happy South Africa.